 - Develop abilities of reason and imagination; collect and analyze data, synthesize and draw conclusions; effectively communicate with others;

 - Experience discovery, design, or application within the discipline and beyond;

 - Evidence a commitment to an examined and evolving set of values and professional ethics, leading to informed decisions and including contributions to the discipline and to society;

 - Be knowledgeable in the discipline, prepared for the future, and competitive in a global society.

 In achieving this mission, the Department of Geography and Geology creates an academic environment of rigor and achievement, cultivates a community of scholars and contributing citizens, and enhances interconnections among the disciplines.

 Teaching: The primary mission of the Department is to provide relevant, up-to-date,

 and integrative undergraduate and graduate educational experiences in Geography, Geology,

-The Department aligns its objectives with the strategic goals of the University relevant
+The Department aligns its objectives with the strategic goals of Ogden College and

 (1) Promoting active learning in the course setting, especially as it advances development